Cheung-group/Assembly_Regulator/README.md

 ## Description

-This repository contains the core analysis and simulation code used for the study **"Physical principles of building protein megacomplexes in a crowded milieu"**.
+This repository of "Assembly_Regulator" contains the core analysis and simulation code used for the study **"Physical principles of building protein megacomplexes in a crowded milieu"**.
 The project models emergent assemblies of subunits from protein megacomplexes in a crowded, cell-like environment using coarse-grained statistical mechanics and